Skip to main content

 What is a dataset?

-To understand what a dataset is in Metadata Capture, you must first understand metadata.
+To understand what a dataset means in Metadata Capture, you must first understand metadata.
+Metadata is information that describes a certain data asset, providing context and meaning to raw data.
+For example:

 • A patient record in a hospital system may have metadata describing the record date and data sensitivity level.